mapbender/mapbender-documentation/en/book/installation_git.rst

 ****************************

 Now follow the steps that are described in  :doc:`Installation <installation>`:

+Please note that the git based code has an additional directory *application* (mapbender3/application/...).

 * Adapting the configuration file parameters.yml
 * Creating the database